0xbitx/DEDSEC_RANSOMWARE_BUILDER/README.md

   * customable music
   * customable exe size default: 20MB
   * single executable (no need external lib and ransomware exe use for decryption too)
-  * threading for large files
-  * can disable realtime defender
-  * can disable automatic sample submission
-  * can disable tamper protection
   * support 10/11 windows version